-How this school district cut its operating budget in half with VDI on AWS
+How this school district cut its operating budget in half

 Many K-12 school districts face the same problem: How can they maintain application performance and offer the same level of operational efficiencies for students, faculty, and staff in the face of obvious budgetary constraints?

 Fast approaching the end of renewal for its on-premises servers, one Connecticut school district was no different.
 It needed to update its current Virtual Desktop Infrastructure (VDI).
 This wouldn’t be cheap – not with 1,300 students and 120 teachers at the high school alone, and 4,200 students and 1,200 staff members in the district overall.

 After running the numbers, the district estimated that its on-premises VDI upgrade would cost $350,000 in capital expenses over two years, with an additional $30,000 a year in operating expenses for licensing and support of the hardware.
 The on-premises VDI upgrade also allowed concurrent connections, 50 of which were on a cluster with advanced GPUs and required maintenance 12 hours per month between updates and unexpected errors.

 There had to be a better way.

 The push to the public cloud in education

 Rather than settling for this massive expense and a business-as-usual approach, the district’s IT director saw an opportunity to re-evaluate the district’s IT budget and take advantage of new technology.

 Back in 2016, the district evaluated Amazon Web Services (AWS) solutions with an architect and began implementing small features of AWS Workspaces and later AppStream 2.0 on its own.

 Their IT director found advances in the two services provided an affordable, robust, and reliable solution.
 And as a strong advocate for public cloud consumption in the education space, he believed this was exactly what the district needed.